 What about Your Marriage?

 Are you married now?
 Ask yourself, who is God asking you to be in your marriage for this season?
 How can you learn to love well right now?
 How would you look at your spouse differently?
-How would you take care of yourself better so you had more to offer?
+Where would you take care of yourself better so you had more to offer?
 How would your love grow?